Wrike Maximizes Efficiency and Ensures Accuracy for World‑Renowned Events Company

 To support the numerous moving parts of their large-scale events, the Goodwood team needed to establish a single source of truth.

 The Goodwood Group’s activities and events might be varied, but the company has one goal: to provide undisputed luxury service to every person who interacts with their brand.
-Quality of service is important; because the organization’s events, continue to get bigger each year.
-Today, teams right across the company use Wrike.
+Quality of service is important because the organization’s events continue to get bigger each year.
+Today, teams all across the company use Wrike.

 When it came to their design processes, they felt they weren’t able to manage the intake of work effectively and that they needed to streamline their often arduous approval process.
 The team agreed that they felt frustrated with their system and decided they needed to fix it.